mangelozzi/rgflow.nvim/README.md

 | `require('rgflow').qf_unmark_visual`  | QuickFix visual mode unmark operator.
 | `require('rgflow').auto_complete`     | Auto complete based on input box context.
 | `require('rgflow').print_status`      | Print info about the current state of rgflow.

+### Open Options

+- The open function signature looks like this:
+    - `require('rgflow').open(pattern, flags, path, options)`
+- The `options` parameter is a lua table with the following keys (for now only one key):
+    - `custom_start`
+        - Useful for using Rgflow's UI to gather the search info, then call one's own tool.
+        - The parameter is a function that receives the pattern/flags/path (3 x strings) from UI, and performs it's own custom function, e.g. within a keymap:
+        ```lua
+        vim.keymap.set("n", "<leader>RG", function()
+            -- Here we open UI with the default pattern/flags/path by passing in nil, nil, nil
+            require('rgflow').open(nil, nil, nil, {
+                custom_start = function(pattern, flags, path)
+                    print('Pattern:'..pattern..'
+Flags:'..flags..'
+Path:'..path)
+                end
+            })
+        end, {noremap = true})
+        ```

 ## Bonus Tips